IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Leuchroic Sea.md

 - Magic abilities include: spells, ki, bardic inspiration, etc

 Secondary effects (sprinkle in for flavor):
+- A sickly coldness in the pit of your stomach, like a heavy weight.
+Your extremities feel numb
 - You feel cold all the time.
 Your pulse slows
 - You find yourself randomly forgetting why you're here, or what you were doing just before
 - Your eyes and hair bleach white